uabluerail/atlas/README.md

 The components that make up the visualization are in the `src/components` folder and are a bit messy at the moment.

-- `Graph.tsx` includes the graph rendering logic, MootList, etc.
+- `src/components/Graph.tsx` includes the graph rendering logic.
+- `src/components/*.tsx` includes various components, MootList, LayoutMenu etc.
 - `CustomSearch.tsx` is a forked verison of the `Search` component provided by `React-Sigma` with lots of custom styling and functionality for better UX.

 ### Running the Visualization

+TBD: add sample `graph.json` and `conf.json`

+(not available yet:)
-This project ships with the latest graph snapshot in the `main` branch, so you can visualize the current version of the graph right now!
+This project ships with the sample graph snapshot, so you can visualize one of the versions of the graph right now!

 Ensure you're using `node 18+` and install dependencies with: `yarn install`